-According to the Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed7, it is common practice that pesticide analysis results are not corrected for recovery, but may be corrected if the average recovery is significantly different from 100 % (typically if outside the 70 - 120 % range but with good precision).
-Other approaches for recovery correction explicitly allowed in the SANCO document are the use of isotope labelled analogues of the target analytes as Internal Standards (ISTDs) as well as the approach of 'standard addition' with additions of analyte(s) being made to analytical portions.
-Where reported residue data have been adjusted for recovery, this must be indicated on the specific field of the 'Result Submission Form'.
+According to the Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed9, it is common practice that pesticide analysis results are not corrected for recovery, but may be corrected if the average recovery is significantly different from 100 % (typically if outside the 70 - 120 % range, but also exhibiting good precision).
+Other approaches for recovery correction explicitly allowed in the SANCO document are the use of stable isotope labelled analogues of the target analytes used as Internal Standards (ISTDs), the 'procedural calibration' approach as well as the approach of 'standard addition' with additions of analyte(s) being made to analytical portions.
+Where reported residue data have been automatically adjusted for recovery by the method, or have subsequently been adjusted using a recovery factor, this must be indicated on the specific field of the 'Result Submission Form'.
+Results may be corrected for recovery only in cases where this correction is applied in routine practice (including cases of MRLviolations).
 Laboratories are required to report whether their results were adjusted for recovery and, if a recovery factor was used, the recovery (in percentage) must also be reported.
-No recovery data are required where correction for recovery results automatically from using the 'standard addition(s)' approach, or isotopically-labelled internal standards (in both cases with spiking of the Test Item at the beginning of the extraction procedures).
-In these cases, the laboratories should report the recovery adjustment approach that was followed.
+No recovery data are required where correction for recovery is automatic by using the 'standard addition approach, or isotopically-labelled internal standards (in both cases with spiking of the Test Item at the beginning of the extraction procedures).
+In these cases, the laboratories should report the actual approach that was followed.